digitalearthafrica/ndvi-anomalies/production/README.md

      * Production CPU, memory, SQS monitoring:
      * Dev CPU, memory, SQS monitoring: https://mgmt.dev.digitalearth.africa/d/NDVIClimAnomalies/landsat-ndvi-anomalies

 6. To check the logs of any pod, you can click on one of the pods that displays in Argo after you hit submit and then click the `logs` button.
-For more detailed log, within the grafana dashboard linked above navigate to 'explore --> Loki' tab, and enter a pod-name in the query as per the example in the screenshot below.
+For more detailed logs, within the grafana dashboard linked above navigate to the 'explore --> Loki' tab and enter a pod-name in the query as per the example in the screenshot below.

 <img align="centre" src="../figs/grafana_logs.PNG" width="80%">

 ### Other useful run notes

+The following commands can only be run in dev-box if the devbox has access to the k8s cluster.
+To connect your devbox to the cluster run:

+         setup_aws_vault deafrica-dev-eks
+         ap deafrica-dev-eks

+* The dev and prod cluster are called:  **DEV Cluster:** `deafrica-dev-eks`, **PROD Cluster:** `deafrica-prod-af-eks`

 * To list tiles in a s3 bucket; useful to know if results have been successfully written to disk